How Ongoing Support can help

 What help can you get?

-Ongoing Support (Work Assist) help can include:
+- Ongoing Support can include:

 - face-to-face support, such as meeting in person for appointments

-- managing workplace changes
+- help with managing workplace changes

-- referrals to health support services, such as physiotherapy, occupational therapy, pain management or counselling.
+- referrals to health support services, such as physiotherapy, occupational therapy, pain management or counselling

 It is your choice if you want to talk to people at work about your disability.
 For more information visit talking about your disability at work.